SathishVaithiyanadhan/downscale_emissions_local/README.md

 6. emission_time_factors.xlsx
     * The XLSX file that connects GRETA sectors with teh EDGAR sectors.
 (Save this file in the EDGAR folder together with the EDGAR temporal profiles, the file is in the repo for your refernce.)
 7. PM Speciation profiles from CAMS-REG-v6
-    * To split the PM emisssion.
+    * To split the PM emission.
 	* Format: Excel sheet (.xlsx)
 	* Available upon request to TNO.